Elf Confessions: How to Get a Letter from Santa

 If you would like to surprise a child with a personalized letter from Santa Claus, let me assure you that Santa’s self-proclaimed #1 Communication Elf is anxiously awaiting your request.

-- Letters are $5 each and can be submitted online at UCP Huntsville or by mail.
+- Letters are $5 each and can be submitted online to UCP Huntsville.
 To ensure accuracy, Santa’s UCP elves unfortunately cannot accept submissions by phone.

 - All proceeds benefit UCP Huntsville client services.
 For more details, visit ucphuntsville.org, call 256-859-4900, or email email@example.com.